 If you aren’t naming and breaking the cycles that have entangled you, you are participating in them.

-This is true in most systems we are part of, but is especially true for families.
-Researchers call it “intergenerational trauma” and have demonstrated that the trauma of a parent is literally, genetically, passed to offspring.
-This Simple-Wikipedia article on epigenetics has an easy-to-understand summary of epigenetics for those of us who get a little lost in the technical language used by geneticists.
+This is true in most systems we are part of – and is especially true for families.
+Researchers call it “intergenerational trauma.”
+They have demonstrated that the trauma of a parent is literally (genetically) passed to offspring.
+This Simple-Wikipedia article on epigenetics has an easy-to-understand summary for those of us who get a little lost in the technical language used by geneticists.

-In abbreviated terms: epigenetics takes a look into how our development is influenced by changes in gene activity – how heritable traits are passed down from those in our family, and/or how behaviors and environment can influence our development.
+In abbreviated terms, epigenetics looks into how our development is influenced by changes in gene activity – how heritable traits are passed down from those in our family, and/or how behaviors and environment can influence our development.

 Want a copy of this image to download and print?
 Purchase below:

 When I initially posted this image to Instagram, feedback included some pushback that not all families could resonate with this.
 If we limit the understanding of family trauma to abuser/victim dynamics, this critique holds true.
 But trauma (and perhaps especially intergenerational trauma) is much, much bigger than that limited lens.

 Based on these conversations and research I’ve done in the area of intergenerational trauma, epigenetics, and family dysfunction cycles, I’ve created this resource: